Audience | Marketers, Platform admins |

 This is different from batch audiences, which re-run on a fixed interval and rely entirely on warehouse data.

-When to use real-time audiences
+When to use same-session audiences

 Use real-time evaluation when your campaign logic depends on session activity or very recent user behavior.